 Trade debtors relate to outstanding settlements, are non-interest bearing and are secured by the Australian Securities Exchange - National Guarantee Fund.
 They are settled within 2 days of the purchase being executed.
 Income receivable relates to accrued income, it is non-interest bearing and is unsecured.
-Trade and other receivables are not past due or impaired and are of a good credit quality, therefore no expected credit loss has been recognised.
+Any expected credit loss on trade and other receivables is not material.